wp-media/wp-rocket/docs/index.md

  * fails

 If it fails with an error that can be recorded, that error will be recorded in the log and visible in administration interface, making it possible to trace what went wrong at some point in the past on a site you didn't have access to in the past.

-Actions can also be grouped together using a custom taxonomy named `action-group`.

 ## Credits